AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - Diptis Hadler - Student at Makers - Collaborated on the final project

 "It was clear that he can code fluently as soon after we settled on the technology stack we would use he did a large part of the code to reach our MVP.
 He then built on that and improved features, especially on the look and feel of the front-end, showing his skill in refactoring the initial deliverables."

+- Tenebrousedge - Mentor at Exercism - Ruby

+"Perfect.
+This is the best-performing solution, and the one that we use to explain the concepts of this exercise."

 ---